 Pharmaceuticals: Our products treat a wide range of eye conditions including glaucoma, eye allergies, conjunctivitis, dry eye and retinal diseases.
 We offer proprietary and generic medicines available by prescription, over-the-counter eye drops and other medications.

-Dermatology Products/Aesthetics Devices: The Solta Medical aesthetics business offers a broad selection of aesthetic medical devices that address a variety of conditions, including skin tightening, skin resurfacing, pigmentation conditions, body sculpting and acne.
+Dermatology Products/Aesthetics Devices: The Company is the distributor of the Solta Medical aesthetics products offering a broad selection of aesthetic medical devices that address a variety of conditions, including skin tightening, skin resurfacing, pigmentation conditions, body sculpting and acne.

-Resulting from its business operations, the Company acknowledges its obligations towards its customers, employees and the communities in which it works, and has decided to document its policy in relation to labour standards and for this document to be approved by senior management; specifically by the Surgical Business Unit Director and General Manager.
+Resulting from its business operations, the Company acknowledges its obligations towards its customers, employees and the communities in which it works, and has decided to document its policy in relation to labour standards which is approved by the Company’s Leadership Team, which includes the Surgical Business Unit Director and the General Manager.